-Home / Vegetarian Protein Recipes / Ginger Hoisin Tofu Stir Fry
+Home / Vegetarian Protein Recipes / Quick and Easy Tofu Stir-Fry with Hoisin Sauce Recipe

 A close up image of tofu stir-fry with red bell peppers, sugar snap peas, thinly sliced scallions, and mushrooms.